-- Rights of Children and Adolescent Patients in Inpatient Mental Health Facilities (English Only)
+- Rights of Children and Adolescent Patients in Inpatient Mental Health Facilities (PDF) (English only)

 Filing petition for review by MHRO

-- The name, address, birth date of the minor
+- The name, address, and birth date of the minor.

-- Names, addresses of minor’s parents or guardian
+- Names and addresses of minor’s parents or guardian.

 Hearing by MHRO